gabrielg2020/portfolio/docs/docs/local-setup.md

 The development containers are configured with volume mounts to the local source code:

 - Frontend (Svelte) changes will automatically trigger hot-reloading
-- Backend (Go) changes will trigger automatic recompilation
+- Backend (Go) for changes to show up you will need to restart development containers.
 - Documentation changes will refresh the documentation site

 ### Viewing Logs